tejaskawde/Logs-Monitoring.sh/README.md

 Ensure that the script is executed with appropriate permissions to access the log file and that any log analysis code added is safe and does not inadvertently affect system stability.

-**Feel free to modify and expand upon this README.md to suit your specific needs!**